 Final Verdict?
 The dome is absolutely perfect for families who love actual camping.
 The experience is just like camping outside but with a few amazing amenities like comfy beds, couches, a refrigerator, coffee machine, propane grill, porta-potty, driveway with parking outside the tent and electricity!
 However, there are bugs — inside and outside the tent, it’s hot (as I mentioned earlier) and there is no running water.
 So again, you have to go into the experience expecting to CAMP.
 But if you love camping outdoors like me (have I ever mentioned I spent a summer living in the NC wilderness?!?) then this is an adventure that you’ll never forget.
 And neither will your kids.

 Will we be back?
 Well, we had plans to come back!
-We booked 10 months in advance and had to unexpectedly cancel a few months out (for a family medical issue) and were really disappointed with the cancellation experience we had with AVL Glamping.
-So no, we won’t be back!
+We booked 10 months in advance and had to unexpectedly cancel a few months out (for a family emergency — medical issue with my dad) and were really disappointed with the cancellation experience we had with AVL Glamping.
+So as much as we enjoyed our first trip, I’m not sure if we’ll return again.

 We made one last stop before leaving Asheville — breakfast at Sunny Point Cafe.
 This cafe has been on my list forever to try and it definitely lives up to the “award winning” hype.
 Matt had “the best shrimp and grits” he’s ever had and I had a pimento cheese stuffed omelet and the amazing cheese grits.